All About Bus and Truck Mechanics

 - Maintenance Technician

-In the United States, there were 278,800 jobs for Bus or Truck Mechanic in 2016.
+In 2016, there was an estimated number of 278,800 jobs in the United States for Bus or Truck Mechanic.
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 25,800 new jobs for Bus or Truck Mechanic by 2026.
-There will be an estimated 28,200 positions for Bus or Truck Mechanic per year.
+Due to new job openings and attrition, there will be an average of 28,200 job openings in this field each year.